 Since children of all ages are easily distracted, we ask parents and friends to watch from the stands or Mezzanine.
 Please wait to take pictures of your child until the end of the session and ask the instructor for permission.
 Flash photography is a distraction and a hazard for other skaters and instructors.

 CANCELLATION DUE TO WEATHER

 All programs will be cancelled when Athens County issues a Level 3 weather advisory.
 These programs will have a make-up date.

 1 All skaters/parents must complete a liability waiver prior to taking the ice.

 2 Parents must be present through the duration of lesson time.

 3 Refunds are only available up to the 3rd class of the session if the participant decides skating is not for them.
 Refunds are not available for missed classes.

-Registration sheets will be accepted before the first day of class and throughout third week of the session.
+Registration sheets will be accepted through the third week of the sessions, but there will be a $10 late fee added on.
 Visit the Bird Arena Office, Mon-Fri, 9am-5pm or print the registration form.
+Registartion is also available online through the Rec Shop.
 Forward the completed forms to the Bird Arena address prior to the start of lessons to insure your child's spot for group and private lessons.
 Accepted forms of payment are credit card or a check payable to Ohio University, Campus Recreation.

 Mail registration form to: